JohnFuhrm12/React-Chat-Site/README.md

 # React-Chat-Site
 A realtime chat application made with the React.js library and Socket.io.
 Messages are saved using Firebase as a database.
-Client side deployed using Netlify and server side deployed with Heroku.
+Client side deployed using Netlify and server side deployed with Render.

 Link to site: https://react-chat-jf12.netlify.app/